All articles

 Q: What information do I need to submit to the Free Caller Registry?

-A: In order for analytics engines to vet the company, the Free Caller Registry asks for basic contact information, such as company name, address, email, website, etc., as well as the individual phone numbers that you want registered.
+A: For analytics engines to vet the company, Free Caller Registry asks for basic contact information, such as company name, address, email, website, etc., as well as the individual phone numbers that you want registered.

-Q: What if I am still getting labeled as spam despite registering my numbers?
+Q: What if I still get labeled spam despite registering my numbers?
 Will repeated registration work to get my numbers “clean?”

 A: No. Repeatedly registering your numbers is not a solution.
-Analytics providers will review your appeal for redress but even if you see temporary relief on some networks, your calls will likely get flagged again if you engage in spam-like calling behavior.
+Analytics providers will review your appeal for redress.
+Still, even if you see temporary relief on some networks, your calls will likely get flagged again if you engage in spam-like calling behavior.

 Q: What is spam-like calling behavior?

-A: Spam-like calling behavior can include such things as excessive calling, calling too early or late in the recipient’s time zone, calling from do-not-originate lines, calling numbers on the Do Not Call List, etc.
+A: Spam-like calling behavior can include excessive calling, calling too early or late in the recipient’s time zone, calling from do-not-originate lines, calling numbers on the Do Not Call List, etc.

-For more information, download Hiya’s Call Reputation Monitoring Checklist to see 9 ways to prevent calling experiences that can lead to spam labeling.
+For more information, download Hiya’s Call Reputation Monitoring Checklist to see nine ways to prevent calling experiences that can lead to spam labeling.

 A: The registry is maintained by the three analytics engines that provide data to the major U.S. carriers.
 They include: